 - Senior Professional in Human Resources (SPHR)

 - Senior Professional in Human Resources – International (SPHRi)

 - Global Professional in Human Resources (GPHR)

 Job Requirements for a Career in Human Resources

-An understanding of what employers are looking for in the human resource professionals they hire can be found by examining recent job posts, which detail both job descriptions and requirements (Examples have been taken from a May 2015 survey of job postings and are show for illustrative purposes only.):
+An understanding of what employers are looking for in the human resource professionals they hire can be found by examining job posts, which detail both job descriptions and requirements (shown for illustrative purposes only):

 Senior HR Generalist: Prime Therapeutics, Omaha